What Are Pronouns?

 Pronoun-Antecedent Agreement

-Pronouns must agree on the number, gender, person, and the case of the antecedents.
+Pronouns must agree with the number, gender, person, and the case of the antecedents.
 So, if the antecedents are plural, the pronouns should be plural and if they are singular, the pronouns have to be singular.

 Similarities and Differences Between Pronouns and Nouns